-Where does he get all that energy from?
-He’s up at dawn, singing, playing and tearing around.
-He won’t lie down for a nap and keeps going until supper.
-You can’t keep up with him.
-Before he’s finished one game, he’s on to the next, leaving a trail of destruction in his wake.
+Where do they get all that energy from?
+They’re up at dawn, singing, playing and tearing around.
+They won’t lie down for a nap and they keep going until supper.
+You can’t keep up with them.
+Before they are finished one game, they’re on to the next, leaving a trail of destruction in his wake.

-Don’t be tempted to talk about his boisterousness in a negative way.
-Instead, give him the right opportunities to work off his excess energy.
+Don’t be tempted to talk about your child’s boisterousness in a negative way.
+Instead, give them the right opportunities to work off their excess energy.

-- Install garden toys and equipment to encourage him to go outside more often.
+- Install garden toys and equipment to encourage your toddler to go outside more often.

-- Take him to the park or local scenic spots with a football and a kite.
+- Take them to the park or local scenic spots with a football and a kite.

-- Don’t write off books because you’re sure he won’t concentrate – instead, build 10-15 minutes of reading time into every day or evening – even if you have to break it up.
+- Don’t write off books because you’re sure they won’t concentrate – instead, build 10-15 minutes of reading time into every day or evening – even if you have to break it up.

-Visitors arrive and she takes refuge behind your leg where she clings on for dear life.
-Another child takes a toy straight out of her hand and Charlotte doesn’t grab it back, instead she looks to you, lips quivering.
-She’s clingy, too, and needs to know you’re there.
+Visitors arrive and your toddler takes refuge behind your leg where they clings on for dear life.
+Another child takes a toy straight out of their hand and your child doesn’t grab it back, instead they look to you, lips quivering.
+They’re clingy, too, and need to know you’re there.

-Did you know that it’s normal for your toddler to go through clingy stages as she learns more about the big and uncertain world she lives in?
-So don’t admonish her for wanting to be with you 24/7.
+Did you know it’s normal for your toddler to go through clingy stages as they learn more about the big and uncertain world they live in?
+So don’t admonish them for wanting to be with you 24/7.

-- Let him cling to you if that’s what she wants to do – be there for her.
-Soon she’ll let go and take a few tentative steps away from you.
-Knowing you’re there will help her to feel secure.
+- Let them cling to you if that’s what they want to do – be there for them.
+Soon they’ll let go and take a few tentative steps away from you.
+Knowing you’re there will help them to feel secure.

-- Build her confidence – tell her that the brick tower she created is fabulous and pin her drawings up in a prominent place so she knows you’re proud of her.
+- Build their confidence – tell them that the brick tower they created is fabulous and pin up their drawings in a prominent place so they knows you’re proud of them.

-There’s no stopping her.
-She starts conversations with strangers in supermarket queues, tells an overweight woman she’s fat and seems years ahead of her peers during playtime.
+There’s no stopping a confident toddler.
+They start conversations with strangers in supermarket queues, tell overweight women they’re fat and seem years ahead of their peers during playtime.

-Confidence is seen as a positive trait in toddlers, but other mums might look upon your child as tactless or thoughtless when she’s playing with their less flamboyant little angel.
+Confidence is seen as a positive trait in toddlers, but other mums might look upon your child as tactless or thoughtless when they’re playing with their less flamboyant little angel.

 - Promote generosity and friendliness in your child.
-When she’s old enough, teach her that it’s nice to show another toddler how to dress a dolly.
+When they’re old enough, teach them that it’s nice to show another toddler how to do things, rather than take over.

 - Discourage your little one from divulging family information to strangers in the supermarket, such as: ‘We’re going on holiday tomorrow’.

-She can be a real little madam and because she’s seen an older sister or mum show everyone the ropes, she does it, too.
-But she’s still too young to understand fairness, so if she doesn’t get her own way there could be a tantrum – watch out!
+A toddler can be very bossy – especially if they’ve watched older siblings or parents tell each other what to do.
+But they’re still too young to understand fairness, so if they don’t get their own way there could be a tantrum – watch out!

 At times you might have to intervene to teach your child the right way to treat other children.

-- Don’t let her boss her younger, or older, siblings about.
-Make sure you’re fair at home so that your bossy child doesn’t always have her say, and the other child gets the blame.
+- Don’t let them boss younger, or older, siblings about.
+Make sure you’re fair at home so your bossy child doesn’t always have their say, and the other child gets the blame.

-- And don’t let her boss you – kids, yes, even toddlers, can be very manipulative when they don’t want their dinner but would like some chocolate.
+- And don’t let a bossy toddler boss you – kids, yes, even toddlers, can be very manipulative when they don’t want their dinner but would like some chocolate.

-When you turn your back, Max has found some matches, opened and emptied a cupboard, sprinkled cereal on your sofa or smeared shaving foam on his own face.
-To him it’s fun – to you, it’s a license to rant and rave.
+When you turn your back, your toddler has found some matches, opened and emptied a cupboard, sprinkled cereal on your sofa or smeared shaving foam on their face.
+To them it’s fun – to you, it’s a license to rant and rave.

 Most of a toddler’s mischievousness probably happens when your attention is elsewhere.
 They quickly learns that when they do something you label ‘naughty’, they get your undivided attention again.